 - Multiply the three dimensions together to find the number of cubic yards (0.167 x 4 x 4 = 2.67 cu. yd.)

-If you aren’t comfortable doing the calculations yourself, online dirt calculators are easy to find on any search engine.
+If you are not comfortable doing the calculations yourself, online dirt calculators are easy to find on any search engine.

 How Much Does This Weigh?